 At The Conservatory, the audition is a short workshop.
 The school’s most experienced instructors will evaluate your performance, how well you have prepared, and how you respond to criticism and direction.
 They will work with you on your performance to allow you to experience the conservatory’s methodology.
 They will also get to know a little more about you through a conversation about your goals, hobbies, and interests.

 You may audition at an Open House, at any stop on our audition tour, or during a NYCDA visit.
 While we think it is very important for you to experience a live interaction with our instructors while you evaluate the school, we also accept auditions via Skype or Facetime, and video.
 To submit a video, email it directly or upload to YouTube and send the URL link to email@example.com, with your name and the program you are applying for in the subject line.

 What to Prepare:

 Film & TV Degree Program

-For the audition, please prepare two contemporary (1950s-present), age-appropriate monologues that are each one minute in length.
-Monologues should be contrasting and from a published play, screenplay, web series, or television script.
-Examples of contrasting monologues would be one dramatic and one comedic or monologues of the same genre with noticeably contrasting characters.
+For the audition, please prepare a one-minute contemporary (1950s-present), age-appropriate monologue.
+The monologue should be from a published play, screenplay, web series, or television script.
+Make sure your monologue is well-prepared and memorized, as your auditor will be a faculty member who will workshop your monologue with you.
 We recommend reading the full play or script to fully understand the character you are portraying.
-Headshots are resumes are optional.
-You must be at least 15 years old in order to audition for NYCDA.
+Head shots and resumes are optional.

 Please prepare a one-minute contemporary (1950s-present) monologue from a published play, screenplay, television script, or web series, and 32 bars of a musical theater song.
 Bring sheet music marked to your 32-bar cut, as an accompanist will be provided.
 Make sure your monologue and song are well-prepared and memorized.
 Your auditor will be a faculty member that will workshop either your song or monologue with you.
 We recommend reading the full play or script to fully understand the character you are portraying.
 Head shots are resumes are optional